The Seiko Prospex SLA017 Is The Best Dive Watch You Will Never Own

 A true diver’s watch, the dial layout is simple yet effective.
-Hours, minutes and small seconds are all displayed centrally, with the luminous, 3D embossed hour markers standing out in sharp relief against the sun-ray brushed grey/black dial to ensure maximum legibility.
-The date is shown through an aperture at three o’clock.
-As with the original, the rotating bezel is narrow and features a 60-minute insert with a luminous dot at twelve o’clock, although now it only moves uni-directionally as opposed to bi-directionally like the 62Mas.
+Hours, minutes and small seconds are all displayed centrally.
+Luminous, 3D embossed hour markers stand out in sharp relief against the sun-ray brushed grey/black dial.
+They look great and ensure high legibility.
+The date appears through an aperture at three o’clock.
+The rotating bezel is narrow and features a 60-minute insert with a luminous dot at twelve o’clock.
+It only moves uni-directionally though, as opposed to bi-directionally like the 62MAS.

-The case, made from stainless steel and finished with a super-hard coating, is virtually identical to the original, but its diameter has been increased by 1.9mm to 39.9mm.
-Still small by modern dive watch standards but very wearable nevertheless.
-The Seiko Prospex SLA017 also now features a box-shaped sapphire crystal and a slightly beefed up water resistance of 200m.
+The case is in stainless steel and finished with a super-hard coating.
+It’s all but identical to the original, but its diameter has increased by 2.9mm to 39.9mm.
+Still small by modern dive watch standards but very wearable.
+The Seiko Prospex SLA017 also now features a box-shaped sapphire crystal.
+The water resistance also increases to 200m.

-Inside is the automatic caliber 8L35, a movement that has been specially designed for diver’s use.
-More than your standard three-hand automatic, the movement has been assembled and adjusted by hand in Seiko’s Shizuku-ishi Watch Studio in Morioka in the north of Japan.
+Inside is the automatic caliber 8L35.
+This movement has been specially designed for diver’s use.
+This is more than your standard three-hand automatic.
+The movement is assembled and adjusted by hand in Seiko’s Shizuku-ishi Watch Studio in Morioka in the north of Japan.
 It beats at 28,800 vibrations per hour and offers a max power reserve of 50 hours.
-Unfortunately though its hidden away behind a solid caseback bearing a similar dolphin emblem to the original 62Mas.
+Unfortunately though its hidden away behind a solid caseback.
+It’s emblazoned with a similar dolphin emblem to the original 62MAS.

-Available in a limited edition of 2,000 pieces, the Seiko Prospex SLA017 comes fitted on a silicone strap complete with a diamond pattern (just like on the 62Mas) for enhanced wearability both outside a wetsuit and on the wrist.
-Recommended retail is EUR3,800, although given the red-hot demand for these watches , chances are you will have to pay a premium for one on the secondary market.
+Available in a limited edition of 2,000 pieces, the Seiko Prospex SLA017 comes fitted on a silicone strap.
+It features a diamond pattern (just like on the 62MAS).
+Recommended retail is EUR3,800.
+Given the red-hot demand and limited supply, you will pay a hefty premium for one on the secondary market.
 Assuming you can find one that is.